 Key ITSM Features Every Startup Needs

 Strip away the enterprise bloat and focus on what actually moves the needle.
-Startups need core ITIL-aligned functionality that delivers immediate value without requiring a dedicated service desk team:
+Startups need core workflow automation capabilities that deliver immediate value without requiring a dedicated service desk team:

-Your incident management needs to be dead simple.
-When someone's laptop dies or Slack goes down, you need visibility into the issue and clear ownership.
-This means basic ticket creation, assignment, and SLAs for resolution..
-Nothing fancy, just functional.
+Incident management needs to be simple.
+When a laptop fails or Slack goes down, you need visibility into the issue and clear ownership.
+This translates to basic ticket creation, assignment, and SLAs for resolution.
+Nothing fancy, just reliable.

 Request Fulfillment Without the Friction